 Testimony of Sidney M. Wolfe, M.D and Larry D. Sasich, Pharm.D., M.P.H.

-Current Status of Useful Written Prescription Drug Information for Consumers
+FDA Hearing on Current Status of Useful Written Prescription Drug Information for Consumers

 Twenty-two years ago, in 1981, the carefully researched regulation requiring FDA-approved patient information leaflets to be dispensed with prescriptions was cancelled by the Reagan administration just before it was to have gone into effect.
 This abrupt reversal was at the behest of drug companies, pharmacy organizations and some physician groups, and private sector-designed leaflets, not approved by the FDA, thereby continued to be the norm.